Hypercubers/hypercubing.xyz/docs/drafts/gentle-introduction/grip-theory.md

 }
 </style>

-!!! warning "This page is under construction"
+!!! warning "This whole page is under construction"

 Now that you understand the fundamentals of [group theory](group-theory.md), we can introduce grip theory.
-At its core it's very simple, but there are a lot of extensions that allow us to model more complicated puzzles.
+At its core, grip theory is very simple, but there are a lot of extensions that allow us to model more complicated puzzles.

 ## Grips

 - A **grip** is a thing you can turn.
-Every puzzle has a **grip set**, denoted using $\Gamma$ (the Greek letter gamma).
+Every puzzle has a **grip set**, denoted using $\Gamma$ (capital gamma).
 - The **grip group** is a permutation group that acts on the grip set, denoted using $G$.

 !!! info